web-platform-dx/web-features/gh-pages/name-and-logo-usage-guidelines.md

 No, the colors are part of the logo and indicate what level of Baseline support a feature has.
 As noted above, please do not modify, distort or alter the logos.

-### Can I put these icons and logos on stickers, t-shirts, etc?
+### Can I put these icons and logos on stickers, t-shirts, or other things?

 Yes, please, we encourage creative uses of the Baseline name and logos!
 Be creative, have fun, and show your support.

-### I have a question, who can I contact?
+### I have a licensing or trademark question.
+Who can I contact?

 Please send questions or comments to wp-baseline-logo-questions@google.com.